What is the PMT Function?

 We get the results below:

 The above function returns PMT as $3,240.20.
-It is the monthly cash outflow required to realize $75,000 in two years.
+This is the monthly cash outflow required to realize $75,000 in two years.
 In this example:

 - The payments into the investment are on a monthly basis.
 Hence, the annual interest rate is converted to a monthly rate.
 Also, we converted the years into months: 2*12 = 24.

-- The [type] argument is set to 1 to indicate that the payment of the investment will be made at the beginning of each quarter.
+- The [type] argument is set to 1 to indicate that the payment of the investment will be made at the beginning of each period.

 - As per the general cash flow convention, outgoing payments are represented by negative numbers and incoming payments are represented by positive numbers.